 - Remember to ensure your renter's insurance is up to date and the policies cover the use of fire pits and/or outdoor grills.

 If you have any questions about the information above, please contact the Fire Prevention Bureau at 614-645-7641, ext.
 75668.

 **Check Your Lease - Before proceeding, confirm whether your property manager prohibits using fire pits and/or outdoor grills, or if they have other requirements above and beyond those of the City and the Fire Department.**

 Not only are package thefts from porches increasing in the City of Columbus and outlying areas but they are also increasing nationally.
-Due to more online shopping, the problem is expected to increase during the holiday season.
-Based on information from NBC News, online sales are estimated to reach $334 billion with an estimated 23 million Americans having packages shipped.
+Ways to reduce the possibility of theft include:

 - Report the theft immediately to the Police or Inspection Service, as well as to the shipper.

 - Require signatures on all package deliveries.

 - Insure packages.